 Run flat tires are pretty new on the market, with several manufacturers pushing for them in their recent vehicles.
-The biggest advocate of these tires is BMW, the car manufacturer that wants to give their customers the ultimate driving experience.
-In order to have the ultimate driving experience, the driver shouldn’t waste time on replacing the wheels while on the road – that’s probably why BMW puts run flat tires on almost every new car you will buy in the dealership.
+The biggest advocate of these tires is BMW, the car manufacturer that wants to give its customers the ultimate driving experience.
+In order to have the ultimate driving experience, the driver shouldn’t waste time replacing the wheels while on the road – that’s probably why BMW puts run-flat tires on almost every new car you will buy in the dealership.
 Except for the glorified M models and electrified “i” models, that is.

 Run Flat Tires Advantages and Disadvantages

 Apart from the added weight, run-flat tires have some other disadvantages that make them the worse choice for some people.
 Here is the full list of their advantages and disadvantages: